quakeworld/serverstat/README.md

 # serverstat

-> Get info from QuakeWorld servers
+> Query QuakeWorld servers for settings and client information.